 The Company has the unilateral right to terminate contracts subject to three months' notice.
 This is a typical policy clause for the type of business written by the Company, which is sold only to institutional investors and protects the Company against the long-term impact of adverse experience.
-The expense agreements in place between the Company and others within the abrdn Group are such that in normal circumstances the Company retains only a modest percentage of net fee income out of which it needs to meet direct expenses.
-The retained amount is however increased if it would otherwise be insufficient to cover the direct expenses.
-The extent of the retained net fee income in excess of direct expenses is currently also modest.
+The expense agreements in place between the Company and others within the abrdn Group are such that the Company typically retains only a modest percentage of net fee income out of which it needs to meet direct expenses.
+The retained amount is however increased, potentially up to 100%, if it would otherwise be insufficient to cover the direct expenses.